open-telemetry/opentelemetry-dotnet/docs/trace/exception-handling/README.md

 Note: this feature is platform dependent as it relies on [System.Runtime.InteropServices.Marshal.GetExceptionPointers](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.getexceptionpointers).

-## Second Chance Exception
+## Unhandled Exception

-The term `Second Chance Exception` is used to describe exceptions that are not handled by the application.

-When a second chance exception happened, the behavior will depend on the presence of a debugger:
+The term `Unhandled Exception` is used to describe exceptions that are not handled by the application.
+When an unhandled exception happened, the behavior will depend on the presence of a debugger:

 * If there is no debugger, the exception will normally crash the process or terminate the thread.
-* If a debugger is attached, the debugger will be notified that an "unhandled exception" happened.
+* If a debugger is attached, the debugger will be notified that an unhandled exception happened.
 * In case a postmortem debugger is configured, the postmortem debugger will be activited and normally it will collect a crash dump.